axelfahy/bff/README.md

 * 0.1.4
     * ADD: Function `mem_usage_pd` to calculate the memory usage of a pandas object.
     * ADD: Function `idict` to invert the key / values of a dictionary.
+    * ADD: Add Makefile for testing code and style.
+    * ADD: Add python-versioneer to handle version of package.
 * 0.1.3
     * CHANGE: Restructuration of repo.
     * ADD: Travis, flake8, coveralls and PyUp configurations.